ARIA-Funded-TREND/HMS/README.md

 Latent $Q_{\text{L}}$, $K_{\text{L}}$, and $V_{\text{L}}$ tokens are initialized from a random distribution and serve as feedforward (FF) inputs i.e., receptive fields (R).
 Contextual input, including $Q_X$, $K_X$, and $V_X$ are FF contextual projections that assume proximal (P) or distal (D) roles relative to the active TPN population, whereas $\mu$ functions as universal (U) context and provides the recurrent feedback within the iterative dynamics.
 The TPN-like circuits governing $Q_m$, $K_m$, and $V_m$ then evolve via MOD dynamics determined by the relative magnitudes of $R$ and $C$ inputs, corresponding to the neurobiological apical drive (AD) and AD + awake processing regimes.
 The resulting modulated representations $Q_m$, $K_m$, and $V_m$ are subsequently selected and passed to the self-attention block, or alternatively, $V_m$ is simply passed to an MLP layer.

 ## Gradient Flow
-Different modulatory cooperation laws Φ(𝑅,𝐶) reshape the cooperation surface and its gradient field ∇Φ(𝑅,𝐶) over the 𝑅−𝐶. Changes in contextual and receptive-field strength move the system between apical isolation, apical amplification, apical drive, and AD+Awake regimes, producing corresponding deformations in the geometry of gradient flow.
+Different modulatory cooperation laws Φ(𝑅,𝐶) reshape the cooperation surface and its gradient field ∇Φ(𝑅,𝐶) over the 𝑅−𝐶 space.
+Changes in contextual and receptive-field strength move the system between apical isolation, apical amplification, apical drive, and AD+Awake regimes, producing corresponding deformations in the geometry of gradient flow.
 By shaping representations prior to attention, these modulation laws guide gradients along coherent RF–CF interaction manifolds, reducing propagation through noisy or irrelevant directions.
 This structured learning geometry helps explain the faster convergence and improved learning efficiency observed in Co<sup>4</sup> compared to standard Transformers, where gradients propagate without such context-conditioned modulation.

 ## Object Classification
 ![Comparison](./assets/bird.png)